ramsarjal/Instagram-App/README.md

 # Contribution

-If you need features that is not implemented - feel free to implement and create PRs!
+If you need features that is not implemented - feel free to implement and c

-Plus we need some documentation, so if you are good in it - you are welcome.

 Setting up your environment is described [here](CONTRIBUTING.md).